griefy circle for Volunteers and fosters

 I’ve decided to create a monthly gathering specifically for volunteers and fosters, a space to process the grief you carry.

-In rescue and foster work, compartmentalization is common.
-There isn’t space to process every loss in real time.
+In rescue and foster work, there isn’t space to process every loss in real time.

 But grief needs somewhere to go.